Work out to your music.

 session.

-A short description outlines the session details:
+A short description in the box outlines the timings:

 Altogether, this session will take 24 minutes and 30 seconds (since the